rust-lang/rust/src/doc/rustc/src/platform-support/armv7a-vex-v5.md

 This target is cross-compiled.
 Dynamic linking is unsupported.

 `#![no_std]` crates can be built using `build-std` to build `core` and optionally `alloc`.
-Unwinding panics are not yet supported.
+Unwinding panics are not yet supported. `std` is partially implemented, see below.

-`std` is partially implemented, but many modules (such as `thread`, `process`, `net`, etc...) will return errors.
-An allocator is provided along with partial support for the `time`, `env` and `io` modules.
-Filesystem operations over SDCard through `std::fs` are partially supported within the restrictions of the user environment (e.g. directories cannot be created, filesystem objects cannot be removed).

 This target generates binaries in the ELF format that may uploaded to the brain with external tools.

+## Standard Library Support

+`armv7a-vex-v5` implements as much of the standard library as is possible using only public VEX SDK functions.
+This includes:

+- `std::time`, not including `SystemTime` as the SDK does not provide absolute time information.
+- `std::io`, including `stdin()` and `stdout()`, but not `stderr()`, as stderr does not exist on this platform.
+- `std::fs`, with the exception of directory reading and file deletion, due to public SDK limitations.
+- modules which do not need to interact with the OS beyond allocation, such as `std::collections`, `std::hash`, `std::future`, `std::sync`, etc.

+Notable modules which are not implemented include:

+- `std::process`
+- `std::thread`
+- `std::net`

 ## Building the target